gabed99/NorCalStats/README.md

 **** Known issues and potential upgrades ****

 - Minimal error checking.
 If a player is "not checked in", you will need to hand-edit that gamesheet to add the correct player names.
+- No distinction drawn between preseason, exhibition, regular season, playoffs, and tournaments.
+This is intentional in order to sum all player stats
+- Player names may change, e.g. some leagues may not use middle initials, some names are misspelled, some are all caps (which is not checked for).
+This creates duplicate records
+- Lots more, I'm sure

 **** How to use the script ****